Skip to content

 crate namedescriptionversion

-tauri-plugin-processTauri plugin for handling processes like app relaunch^2.0.0-beta.6
+tauri-plugin-processTauri plugin for handling processes like app relaunch^2.0.0

 To add them with cargo you can run: